 Specific populations may benefit from certain supplements because they are at higher risk of a particular deficiency, or because their requirements for a particular micronutrient are higher than average.

-For example, women who may become pregnant are advised to take folate because it reduces the risk of specific birth defects.
+For example, women who may become pregnant are advised to take folate because it can promote a healthy pregnancy while potentially reducing the risk of potential defects based on nutrient deficiencies.
 Older populations may be prone to vitamin B12 deficiency because the ability to absorb it from food diminishes with age.
-Certain gastrointestinal disorders, such as gluten sensitivity or celiac disease, may also inhibit nutrient absorption.
+Certain gastrointestinal issues, such as gluten sensitivity, may also disrupt nutrient absorption.

 These are all examples of highly specific dietary needs that may require vitamin or mineral supplementation in the absence of a well-balanced diet.
 However, this raises the question of whether a multivitamin is actually the best approach for addressing the highly unique nutritional needs of a specific individual.

 In the United States, there is no regulatory definition for multivitamins and minerals, so they may contain any combination of vitamins, minerals, herbs, metabolites, or amino acids.
 A 2007 study published in the American Journal of Clinical Nutrition found a wide range of variation in the contents of multivitamins.
-Their findings noted that multivtamins can actually pose the risk of excess intake of nutrients, particularly for vitamin A, zinc, and iron.
+Their findings noted that multivitamins can actually pose the risk of excess intake of nutrients, particularly for vitamin A, zinc, and iron.
+The great news is that Care/of multi-vitamins are carefully formulated to safely bridge any potential nutrient gaps without excess intake.

 With so many multivitamins available on the market, and few guidelines or regulations on what they contain, considerable research is required to understand what you are buying.
 Among the countless options, there are vast differences in the quality of ingredients, formulations, and production techniques.
 It is also difficult to compare nutritional content and understand how each would complement your particular diet and lifestyle.